patrickswijgman/ridder/README.md

 - Texture `texture`
 - Sprite `sprite`
-  - Sub region of a texture for more efficient rendering and drawing options such as a pivot point (center of rotation)
+  - Sub region of a texture for more efficient rendering
 - Text `text`
   - Render text using a font file
 - Physics `body`